randjc/future-fintech-ai/README.md

 # blow-me-bitches
 feels so good, but then again how would you virgins know?
+Losers!